 \subsection{Definitions}

-To enhance the guaranteed lower bound of network performance, we introduce regulations on power control.
-We first define the strong version of these regulations, which must be universally applicable across the entire space.
-In contrast, the weak version requires that the regulations be satisfied only within the context of a jointly stationary point process.
+To enhance a guaranteed lower bound of network performance, we introduce regulations on the transmit power.
+We first define the strong version of these regulations, which must be universally applicable across the entire space. {Then we introduce the weak version, which requires that the regulations are satisfied only from the observation of a jointly stationary point process.}